MiwaTachibana/project2/README.md

 #### Getting Started

 If you fork this repo, you must run `bundle install` and `rake db:migrate` in order for the app to function properly.
+This app has not been deployed, so you must run your rails server and go to http://localhost:3000

 #### Joining Pin It